What is mediation?

 Most people DON’T think mediation will work for them.
 They are skeptical about trying to talk things out one more time.
 Most don’t trust the other person.
 They think, “If we were going to be able to talk things out, we would have DONE that already.
 We’re past that.
 Communication is worse than ever now.
 It’s hopeless.”

 Skepticism and doubt are common initially.
-But they don’t predict what will happen in mediation since over two thirds of the people who mediate reach agreement.
+But they don’t predict what will happen in mediation since over 70% of the people who mediate reach agreement on all or most of the issues.
 Most of them are surprised they can talk things out.
+And relieved.

 What does the mediator do?